Fossils from a Coal Mine in Thailand Reveal New Species of Primate

 A number of fossilised jawbones found in a coalmine in Thailand have enabled scientists to identify a new species of Tarsier, one that may have been mainly herbivorous.
 But first, why are Tarsiers so important when it comes to working out our own fossil lineage?

 It is all to do with noses.
 The Tarsier’s nostrils , which project sideways, are rounded.
 Fur grows almost to the edge of them and surrounds them, separating them from the upper lip.
 The nostrils of other prosimians, lemurs and pottos for example, in contrast are shaped like commas, permanently moist and linked to the upper lip by a strip of naked skin.
 To a Tarsier the sense of smell is very much less important than to a lemur or another member of the prosimian group.
 The only other tree-dwellers that have noses like the Tarsier’s are the true monkeys.
 This suggests that the Tarsiers are ancestral to the monkeys, if this is the case, then as apes and ourselves are related to monkeys, the Tarsier may be a branch on that part of the tree of life that led to our own species H. sapiens.

-The picture above shows a Tarsier from South-east Asia on the left compared to a Potto from West Africa on the right.
+The pictures circulated show a Tarsier from South-east Asia on the left compared to a Potto from West Africa on the right.
 Although very similar, note the “comma” shaped nostrils of the Potto, whilst the nostrils of the Tarsier suggest that creatures such as these were the ancestors of true monkeys, and ultimately ourselves.